 If you want to have the best possible sales this fall, now is NOT the time to take your foot off the gas!

-While you might be inclined to ease into a slow summer and sip margaritas in the sun, it’s actually the perfect time to prepare your site for a massive holiday rush.
+While you might be inclined to take it easy as the weather starts to change, now is actually the perfect time to prepare your site for a massive holiday rush.

 Optimize and plan, starting now!

-Read on for a list of essential tasks, optimizations, and best practices to consider for your eCommerce site this summer.
+Read on for a list of essential tasks, optimizations, and best practices to consider for your eCommerce site.

 Migrating to a WP Engine eCommerce plan is a great way to boost performance and increase conversions during the holiday rush.